 - Brand, Natural and URL Anchors – These are anchors that have no reference to your key phrase, unless your key phrase is part of your brand (ie “The HOTH”).

-In order for you to build a backlink profile that matches other #1 ranked sites you need to mix up your anchor texts in the following manner (keep in mind that these ranges are always shifting slightly as Google changes their algo):
+In order for you to build a backlink profile that matches other #1 ranked sites you need to mix up your anchor texts in the following manner.

 For your homepage SEO this is how your backlink profile should break down.